 Encounter a land of extraordinary beauty and belief on this exceptional 12-day small group journey.
 Explore vibrant Tel Aviv, ancient Jaffa, and the Ein Hod artists’ village.
 Overnight on a kibbutz’s grounds; visit a winery.
 See storied sites: the Sea of Galilee, Tiberias, the Mount of Beatitudes, and Nazareth.
 With five nights at the legendary King David Jerusalem Hotel, tour Jerusalem extensively.
 Enjoy an ethnic cooking class.
 On a Dead Sea excursion, explore the Qumran Caves and Masada’s ruins.
 Discover stunning Petra and Amman with an optional 5-day/4-night post-tour extension.

-Today begins with a special tour of the kibbutz, followed by a visit to a local winery.
-We continue on to Mount Bental in the Golan Heights for a panoramic view of Israel, Lebanon, Syria, and Jordan.
+Day 5: Mount Bental/Tiberias Today begins with a special tour of the kibbutz, followed by a visit to Mount Bental in the Golan Heights for a panoramic view of Israel, Lebanon, Syria, and Jordan.
+After lunch together, we enjoy a tour and tasting at a local winery.
 Next: the ruins of Capernaum, where Jesus taught in the synagogue on the Sabbath; Tabgha, site of the Miracle of the Loaves and Fishes; and Kibbutz Ginosar, where we see the “Jesus Boat” carbon dated to 100 BCE.
 We travel on to Tiberias and our historic hotel on the shores of the Sea of Galilee.
 Important in both Judaism and Christianity, this ancient city has attracted visitors, settlers, and invaders for more than two millennia.
 B,L,D

 Please note: This trip involves considerable walking on uneven or cobblestone streets and at sites of ancient ruins.
 You should be in good physical condition to enjoy the tour to the fullest.